syncfusion-content/java-file-format-docs/java-file-formats/word-library/faq.md

 ## How to configure Syncfusion Java packages in Apache Maven?

-You can easily download the Syncfusion packages for Java via [maven repository](https://jars.syncfusion.com/).
+You can easily download the Syncfusion packages for Java using the [maven repository](https://jars.syncfusion.com/).

-The following command illustrates to mention the repository in Apache Maven.
+The following command shows how to mention the repository in Apache Maven.

 {% tabs %}